 (b) to do anything incidental or conducive to the performance of the function referred to in paragraph (a) or (aa).

-[Section 36 amended by No. 47 of 2009 s.
+[Section 36 amended: No. 47 of 2009 s.
 8.]

 37. Powers

 (1) The Service Corporation has power to do all things that are necessary or convenient to be done for or in connection with the performance of the functions of the Corporation and, in particular, has power —